The University of Tokyo

 - photo (unprocessed).

-How to Apply: To apply, please go to the program’s online application portal.
-All applications should be submitted at this portal.
+How to Apply: To apply, please send the above materials to email@example.com.
+Please enter APPLICATION TO GJS SUMMER PROGRAM in the subject space of your email.
+All applications should be submitted through email.
 No paper submission is accepted.

-What Happens after You Applied: The program committee will carefully evaluate the entire dossier of every application before making decision on admission and financial aid.
-Acceptance decisions will be announced early May to all applicants.
-Accepted participants are required to make credit card payment of program fee to the University of Tokyo by May 21, 2018 (Mon.), 23:59 Japan Standard Time.
+What Happens after You Applied: The program committee will carefully evaluate the entire dossier of every application before making decision on admission and scholarship.
+Acceptance decisions will be announced two weeks after application deadline to all applicants.
+Accepted participants are required to make credit card payment of program fee to the University of Tokyo by April 29, 2019 (Mon.), 23:59 Japan Standard Time.

 In case of cancellation of participation after payment, you will be refunded the amount of JPY 280,000 (exchange rate at the time of refunding will apply), but a cancellation fee may apply.

-(Professor of International Politics, Institute for Advanced Studies on Asia, the University of Tokyo)
+(Associate Professor of International relations, Institute for Advanced Studies on Asia, the University of Tokyo)

 (Professor of Resource Politics, Institute for Advanced Studies on Asia, the University of Tokyo)

-Professor Sato Jin’s research focuses on natural resource governance and foreign aid.
+Professorrofessor Sato Jin’s research focuses on natural resource governance and foreign aid.
 He has a joint affiliation with Princeton University (as a Global Scholar and Visiting Professor at the Woodrow Wilson School).
 His English publications include an edited volume, Governance of Natural Resources: Uncovering the Social Purpose of Materials in Nature (United Nations University Press, 2013) and a co-edited book, The Rise of Asian Donors: Japan’s Impact on the Evolution of Emerging Donors (Routledge, 2012).
-In addition to the four single authored books in Japanese, he has numerous publications in international peer reviewed journals such as Comparative Studies in Society and History, World Development, Journal of Development Studies, Development and Change, and Sustainability Science on foreign aid and natural resource politics in Asia.
+In addition to the four 5 single authored books in Japanese, he has numerous publications in international peer reviewed journals such as Comparative Studies in Society and History, World Development, Journal of Development Studies, Development and Change, and Sustainability Science on foreign aid and natural resource politics in Asia.
 He won the Japan Academy Medal in the field of humanities and social sciences for the year 2013.
+His latest book looks at the political effects of Environmental State in Asia.

-(Professor of Sociology, Institute for Advanced Studies on Asia, the University of Tokyo)
+(Associate professor of Japanese history and religion, Institute for Advanced Studies on Asia, the University of Tokyo)

 If you have any question, please first check out the Q&A of the summer program.
 If the Q&A does not answer your question, feel free to contact us at firstname.lastname@example.org.